ranger097/ranger097_nixos_dotfiles/README.md

 ## 4.1 Making a new host.
 Now you should be inside of the "ranger097_nixos_dotfiles/hosts/" directory.
-You should a have 3 subdirectories deoxy, jirachi, and the directory named after your host (*or pokemon*).
+You should have 3 subdirectories deoxy, jirachi, and the directory named after your host (*or pokemon*).
 Use this command to paste the "hardware-configuration.nix" from deoxy to your host directory. (*Change "yourHostNameHere" to your actual hostname.*)
 ```
 cp etc/nixos/hardware-configuration.nix yourHostNameHere